violetprotocol/ethereum-access-token/README.md

 # Ethereum Access Token

-Implemention of [EIP-712](https://eips.ethereum.org/EIPS/eip-721) for signed access token verification.
+Implementation of [EIP-712](https://eips.ethereum.org/EIPS/eip-721) for signed access token verification.

 Tokens authorise a user to perform specific on-chain interactions as determined by the token issuer.